 I don't understand the conceptual art.
 I can appreciate some things like laser [?] ...as valid forms.
 I don't think there's any such thing as "avant garde" any more.
 I think even in 1915, Marcel Duchamp said there was no shock value left.....
 They ........ catalyst, I think, is when he came to New York, this group of artists around him, that they did learn ........in some ideas.
 In some ways it is like ........
 The Plaza Hotel practically boasts that it .....[a couple of sentences "lost"]......
 But he had a self-effacing quality and humor.

 I think later people tried to shock -- I'm thinking of some of the younger Chicago painters -- but they seem so infantile when you consider really witty exceptionally .......... showing of the realist painting to be good modern art.
 "The Fur-lined Teacup" -- I think that's really witty, and furlined food, I can't remember the name of ...... but I don't think any thriving pornography is worth-while.
 Carl would often ..... criticisms at the end of the session.
 I remember often he'd say, as we were all holding our breath, "Now, look at this, this is just novelty, this was done just to be novel.
 Novelty is not good."
 That was it.

 JULIE HAIFLEY: What were his classes like?

-JOHN GERNAND: Well, he'd learned the rules; Hans Hoffman ....setting up a still
+JOHN GERNAND: Well, he'd learned the rules; Hans Hofmann ....setting up a still

 life, which would be very hard to paint realistically.
-Hans Hoffman would always
+Hans Hofmann would always

 have some crumpled cellophane in his still life, which ..........
 Carl didn't